MAGS/ProQuest Distinguished Masters Thesis Awards

-The Executive Committee of the Midwestern Association of Graduate Schools (MAGS) is soliciting nominations for the 2014 MAGS Distinguished Master’s Thesis Awards.
+The Executive Committee of the Midwestern Association of Graduate Schools (MAGS) is soliciting nominations for the 2017 MAGS/ProQuest Distinguished Master’s Thesis Awards.
 The awards are to recognize and reward distinguished scholarship and research at the master’s level.

-In a change from past practices, MAGS will implement the same process as that of the Council of Graduate School’s (CGS) for awarding the Distinguished Thesis Awards in two of four categories that alternate every two years.
-For the 2014 cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Biological/Life Sciences and the Humanities.
-In the following year, the two broad categories will be Social Sciences and Physical Sciences/Engineering.
+For the 2017 cycle, MAGS is seeking nominations for the Distinguished Thesis Awards in the two broad categories of Social Sciences and Mathematics, Physical Sciences, and Engineering.
+In the following year, the two broad categories will be Biological/Life Sciences and Humanities.

-Each member institution may submit one nomination for each award category.
+Each member institution may submit one nomination for the award in each of the two categories (i.e. each institution can nominate a total of 2 theses).
 Each nomination requires the written endorsement of the Dean of the Graduate School or equivalent official.
 The institution selection process is the responsibility of that individual.

 To be considered, a thesis must contain original work that makes an unusually significant contribution to the discipline.
 It must be in a format that conforms to accepted disciplinary standards, and it must have been accepted as final by the degree-granting institution.
 Theses submitted electronically will normally be in pdf format; hyperlinks to additional materials may be included but must be verified prior to submission.
 Any institution wishing to submit a thesis in another electronic format should consult with the chair of the MAGS Outstanding Thesis Committee prior to doing so.